 A group of people within Heroku developed the 12 Factors in 2012.
-This is essentially a manifesto describing the rules and guidelines that needed to be followed to build a cloud-native application.
+This is essentially a manifesto describing the rules and guidelines that needed to be followed to build a microservices based cloud-native application.
+The manifesto is currently hosted here.
+This methodology presents a thought process on how to develop applications and is complimentary to other methodologies and thought processes such as the reactive manifesto.

 - Codebase – One codebase tracked in revision control, many deploys.